 4.2 Data Collected on Members and Subscribers

 When you have become a member or a subscriber, we obviously have to be able to identify you to grant you access to what you have signed up for or purchased.
 To do that we will need to collect personal information such as contact details (e.g. e-mail address or phone numbers).
-If you buy from us or become s subscriber, we will collect billing details (name, physical billing address, payment method and transaction details).
+If you buy from us or become a subscriber, we will collect billing details (name, physical billing address, payment method and transaction details).
 If you are logged in, we may link you with the data we collect about all visitors and, with your permission, things like your geographical location and your device’s unique identifier.
-If you log in through third party accounts, we will obviously need to collect your e-mail or username so you can connect through a PayPal, Google or Facebook account.
+If you log in through third-party accounts, we will obviously need to collect your e-mail or username so you can connect through a PayPal, Google or Facebook account.

 If, as a member or subscriber, you use any of our social media options to comment on blogs or correspond with other members we will obviously collect that information.
-This may include text, images, video and audio or combinations of the same.
+This may include text, images, video and audio or combinations of the same. .
+As stated at the moment, all of this information is held by Wix; who are, to the best of our knowledge, fully GDPR compliant in the UK and the EEA.

 5 How do we collect this data?